 The coin's reverse side depicts a rendering of Mexico's coat of arms with an eagle perched on top of a prickly pear cactus holding a serpent in its talons and beak.
 “Estados Unidos Mexicanos” is inscribed along the coin's upper edge.
 Since 2000, only the 1 oz coin depicts the official Mexican coat of arms surrounded by 10 additional historical coats of arms.

-The Mexican Mint ("Casa de Moneda de México") first produced the Gold Libertad coins for only one year in 1981 in the denominations of 1 oz, 1/2 oz and 1/4 oz.
+The Mexican Mint ("Casa de Moneda de México") first produced the Mexican Libertad gold coins for only one year in 1981 in the denominations of 1 oz, 1/2 oz and 1/4 oz.
 A limited number of proof coins were minted in 1983 and 1989.
-The 1/10 oz and 1/20 oz coins were added to the series in 1991 when production of brilliant uncirculated Mexican Gold Libertads briefly resumed for a few years.
-Production of Gold Libertad coins completely ceased between 1995 and 1999.
+The 1/10 oz and 1/20 oz coins were added to the series in 1991 when production of brilliant uncirculated coins briefly resumed for a few years.
+All production of the Mexican Gold Libertad ceased between 1995 and 1999.

-With the exception of 2012, Mexican Gold Libertad proof coins are made annually for every denomination since 2005 (plus 1.000 coins of 1/4 oz in 2004), albeit in much lower mintages than brilliant uncirculated coins.
+With the exception of 2012, proof Gold Mexican Libertads are made annually for every denomination since 2005 (plus 1,000 coins of 1/4 oz in 2004), albeit in much lower mintages than brilliant uncirculated coins.

-By far the largest number of Mexican Gold Libertad coins was minted in 1981.
-The year with the lowest mintage of Mexican Gold Libertad coins with the original design of the obverse side was 1994 when only 1.000 coins of the 1 oz denomination were produced.
-The lowest mintage of Mexican Gold Libertads with the new design was 2003.
-Only 300 coins of 1 oz were minted that year.
+The highest mintage numbers of the Mexican Libertad gold coin were set in 1981, the first year of production.
+The year with the lowest mintage of coins with the original design of the obverse side was 1994 when only 1,000 coins of the 1 oz denomination were produced.
+The lowest mintage of the Mexican Gold Libertad coin with the new design was set in 2003 when only 300 coins of 1 oz were minted.

 The Mexican Silver Libertad coins are struck out of 99.9% fine silver since 1982 by the Casa de Moneda de México.
 The coins bear the same design of the Angel of Independence as the Gold Libertad coins.
 That design originated with the historic 50 Peso Gold Centenario coins.
 The Silver Libertads exist in many different sizes ranging from 1/20 oz all the way up to 1 kg.
 The coins don't have an official face value but are nevertheless legal tender in Mexico.
 Both brilliant uncirculated and proof coins are available.
 The 1 kg Mexican Silver Libertads are available with a proof-like finish.
 Proof coins make up an unusually large share of the total mintage of the coins.